bolgu/mvp-application/README.md

 This is the source code for the Grails 3 - Step by Step Book sample application.
 The presentations site for this book is https://grailsthreebook.com.
 You can buy the book from https://leanpub.com/grails3book.
 You can read the sample chapter from https://leanpub.com/grails3book/read

 The application is based on a multi project Gradle build so the application can be automatically built using Gradle - the build tool used by Grails 3.
-This application is available online and the deployment is done automatically to AWS cloud in a Continuous Deployment style using Jenkins on this location: http://application.eu-central-1.elasticbeanstalk.com
+This application is available online and the deployment is done automatically to AWS cloud in a Continuous Deployment style using Jenkins on this location: http://application.eu-central-1.elasticbeanstalk.com.
+Sereniti lving documentation: http://serenity-mvp.s3-website.eu-central-1.amazonaws.com

 ## Main applictions and plugins